Essential reading

 The hidden power of the marketing funnel

-For the sixth year in a row, The Marketing Academy, McKinsey, Wisdom 8, and I will help 20 blue chip marketers on the way to CEO.
-This year - for the first time - we'll run a U.S.-based program in...
+For the sixth year in a row, I'll work with The Marketing Academy, McKinsey, and Wisdom to help 40 blue chip marketers on the way to CEO.
+This year - for the first time - we'll run a U.S.-based program in addition to the successful European stream.
+The program is free...

 Marketers: Don’t lose sight of the fact your job is to find customers